-Based on Mr. Engel's base salary of \$865,000 for six months of the year and \$920,000 for six months of the year and a maximum incentive payout percentage opportunity of 230%, his maximum bonus opportunity was \$2,052,750.
-His actual bonus was \$1,000,000, based on the financial components described above and an individual performance component based on the Committee's assessment of Mr. Engel's performance regarding strategy refinement and execution, organizational development and talent management, investor and corporate relations, progress on One WESCO initiatives, LEAN leadership and execution, and Board and overall leadership.
+Based on Mr. Engel's base salary of \$920,000 for three months of the year and \$950,000 for nine months of the year and a maximum incentive payout percentage opportunity of 240%, his maximum bonus opportunity was \$2,262,000.
+His actual bonus was \$800,000, based on the financial components described on the prior page and an individual performance component based on the Committee's assessment of Mr. Engel's performance regarding strategy execution, organizational development and talent management, investor and corporate relations, progress on One WESCO initiatives, LEAN leadership and execution, and Board and overall

-Based on Mr. Van Oss' base salary of \$640,000 for six months of the year and \$650,000 for six months of the year and a maximum incentive payout percentage opportunity of 180%, his maximum bonus opportunity was \$1,161,000.
-His actual bonus was \$290,250, based on the financial components described above and an individual performance component based on the Committee's assessment of Mr. Van Oss' performance regarding sales, gross margin, operating margin, operations, acquisitions, and organizational leadership.
+Based on Mr. Van Oss' base salary of \$650,000 for three months of the year and \$675,000 for nine months of the year and a maximum incentive payout percentage opportunity of 180%, his maximum bonus opportunity was \$1,203,750.
+His actual bonus was \$375,000, based on the financial components described on the prior page and an individual performance component based on the Committee's assessment of Mr. Van Oss performance regarding sales, gross margin, operating margin, operations, acquisitions, and organizational leadership.

-Based on Mr. Park's base salary of \$360,000 for six months of the year and \$400,000 for six months of the year and a maximum incentive payout percentage opportunity of 120%, his maximum bonus opportunity was \$456,000.
-His actual bonus was \$225,000 based on the financial components described above and an individual performance component based on the Committee's assessment of Mr. Parks' performance regarding strengthening the capital structure, financial reporting and management, LEAN administrative applications, enterprise risk management, talent management, and financial leadership.
+Based on Mr. Park's base salary of \$400,000 for three months of the year and \$460,000 for nine months of the year and a maximum incentive payout percentage opportunity of 150%, his maximum bonus opportunity was \$667,500.
+His actual bonus was \$250,000 based on the financial components described on the prior page and an individual performance component based on the Committee's assessment of Mr. Parks' performance regarding strengthening the capital structure, financial reporting and management, LEAN administrative applications, enterprise risk management, control compliance, information technology, talent management, and financial leadership.

-Based on Ms. Lazzaris' base salary of \$340,000 for six months of the year and \$360,000 for six months of the year and a maximum incentive payout percentage opportunity of 120%, her maximum bonus opportunity was \$420,000.
-Her actual bonus was \$205,000 based on the financial components described above and an individual performance component based on the Committee's assessment of Ms. Lazzaris' performance regarding legal and contracts, talent management, supporting business growth while managing cost and productivity, enterprise risk management, and legal department leadership.
+Based on Ms. Lazzaris' base salary of \$360,000 for three months of the year and \$400,000 for nine months of the year and a maximum incentive payout percentage opportunity of 120%, her maximum bonus opportunity was \$468,000.
+Her actual bonus was \$150,000 based on the financial components described on the prior page and an individual performance component based on the Committee's assessment of Ms. Lazzaris' performance regarding legal and contracts, talent management, supporting business growth while managing cost and productivity, enterprise risk management, and legal department leadership.

-Based on Ms. Windrow's base salary of \$340,000 for six months of the year and \$350,000 for six months of the year and a maximum incentive payout percentage opportunity of 120%, her maximum bonus opportunity was \$414,000.
-Her actual bonus was \$200,000 based on the financial components described above and an individual performance component based on the Committee's assessment of Ms. Windrow's performance regarding development of human resources function, leading various human resources initiatives, diversity and inclusion strategy, compensation and benefits strategy, and talent management leadership.
+Based on Ms. Windrow's base salary of \$350,000 for three months of the year and \$385,000 for nine months of the year and a maximum incentive payout percentage opportunity of 120%, her maximum bonus opportunity was \$451,500.
+Her actual bonus was \$150,000 based on the financial components described on the prior page and an individual performance component based on the Committee's assessment of Ms. Windrow's performance regarding development of the human resources function, leading various talent management initiatives, diversity and inclusion strategy and compensation and benefits strategy.

-The Committee and the Board retain the right to increase or decrease performance objectives or to make discretionary adjustments to annual incentive awards to reflect acquisitions, changes in responsibility, external changes, or unanticipated business conditions that have a material impact on the fairness of the previously established performance factors.
+We retain the right to increase or decrease performance objectives or to make discretionary adjustments to annual incentive awards to reflect acquisitions, changes in responsibility, external changes, or changes in business conditions that have a material impact on the fairness of the previously established performance factors.

-Long-term Incentives
+Long-Term Incentives